 Anonymous Writer: “No, never.
 Once I start a project I just keep going, no matter what I’m feeling.”

 Me: “What about before you begin a project?
-Have you ever postponed it because of doubt in your ability to do it justice?
+Have you ever postponed it because you doubt your ability to do it justice?
 Or maybe you needed to think about it some more - just work out the details in your head?"

 Funny thing is that the people who suffer most from writer’s block are writers who’ve had a modicum of success.
 Maybe they’ve won a contest or two, or written regularly.
 Far more often I find that they’re afraid they can’t live up to what’s gone before.
-I also find it when a writer is trying a new genre.
+I also find it crops up when a writer is trying a new genre.
 They might be going from fiction to non-fiction, or from writing devotions to writing a column or even romance to science fiction.
 Let’s face it, trying something new is always a daunting prospect.

 Now that we’ve defined it, how do we combat it?

 So get out there, quit procrastinating under the guise of ‘I have to think this through before I start.’
-Blow a raspberry a writer’s block and hit those keys!
+Blow a raspberry at writer’s block and hit those keys!